Esmeralda990/nube-web-site/README.md

 ### About
-A software house profile website built with ReactJS and TailwindCSS :computer:
+A software house profile website built with ReactJS and TailwindCSS

 ### Tech Stack
 - [**ReactJS**](https://github.com/facebook/create-react-app)